 There can be no denying that restaurants have a big effect on house prices.
 Having the right restaurants around the corner can boost the rent of the surrounding area by 20%.

 But that’s not all.
 If a restaurant receives a Michelin Star, the property prices can skyrocket a huge 50% over the regional average.

 This effect is intensified in the mixed-use property.
 Much of London’s new-build restaurant property is coming into the market as part of mixed-use developments.
 The idea is that there is less risk for investors if they don’t place all their eggs in a one-purpose property basket.

 In mixed-use property, the yield-boosting effects that the right leisure and restaurant property can play is compounded due to the sheer proximity of residential, commercial and leisure space.

 But in terms of reducing risk, there is no magic at play here.
 Mixed use doesn’t decrease risk ‘automatically’.
 Developers still need to strive to find the best occupants they can for every type of space within the development.
 Otherwise, they are just preparing to fail on two or three fronts instead of one.

 From retail to leisure to exhibition space, the companies and institutes that choose Angel as their home tend to be the best in their field.

 The Almeida Theatre is one of London’s leading playhouses.
 Last year its production of Charles III had an epic run of sold-out shows before being toured around the country.
 It was also given the Olivier Award, Critics Choice and South Bank Award for New Best Play.

-Restaurant Property have a proven track record of working with exclusive restaurateurs, successful business operators and landlords to produce world-leading restaurants.
-If you would like to discuss what we can do for your property development, speak to us today.< Back
+Restaurant Property has a proven track record of working with exclusive restaurateurs, successful business operators and landlords to produce world-leading restaurants.
+If you would like to discuss what we can do for your property development, speak to us today.